AndMastro/DiffSHAPer/README.md

 conda env create -f environment.yml
 ```

 The enrivornment file provided within the repo was generated under and Ubuntu system.
-It may fail on Windows systems, so we reccomend installing the needed packages separately in this case.
-If you have problems installing PyTorch from the environment, install following instructions [here](https://pytorch.org/get-started/locally/)
+It may fail on Windows systems, so we recommend installing the needed packages separately in this case.
+If you have problems installing PyTorch from the environment, install following instructions [here](https://pytorch.org/get-started/locally/).

 ## Generate explanations